gaudiatech/pyved-engine/README.md

 testing demos without installation is possible if you  open the project with an IDE like PyCharm and configure two root folders: `src/` and `game_templates/`.

+If you wish to test more advanced features of the engine, we recommand that you check the [kengi-showcase repo](https://github.com/wkta/kengi-showcase)

 ## Mini tutorial
 If you're familiar with `pygame`, getting used to `kengi` is really easy.